OfirTheOne/ether/README.md

 ```
 <br>

-Decorator that marks a class as Gourd. <br>
+Decorator that marks a class as a Guard. <br>
-a gourd is a middleware on a module level. <br>
+a guard is a middleware on a module level. <br>
 It's basically a class implementing the `IGuard` interface. <br>
 The `guard` method implements the logic of the guard middleware, returning `false` value of throwing an error will lead to an error handler. <br>